Author: Todd Churchill

 Our first visit to Mbuji-Mayi

-In March of 2006 Pastor Kalaki, Pastor Musansa, and I flew to Mbuji-Mayi to gather pastors and church leaders from across the province for a leadership conference.
-We were also evaluating the possibility of establishing a future Bible school extension that would serve the training needs for the Kasaï-Oriental Province The trip went well, however, […]
+In March of 2006, Pastor Kalaki, Pastor Musansa, and I flew to Mbuji-Mayi to gather pastors and church leaders from across the province for a leadership conference.
+We were also evaluating the possibility of establishing a future Bible school extension there that would serve the training needs of the Kasaï-Oriental Province.
+The trip went well, […]